Supply Chain / Logistics Diagnostic, Evaluation and Strategy

 We have served manufacturers, distributors, retailers and others in many industries,

 including automotive, aerospace, consumer packaged goods, electronics,

-entertainment, music, construction, printing, logistics and more.
+entertainment, construction, printing, third-party logistics and more.

 Conducted a formal TMS software package selection, guiding HP to select the best TMS for their business needs.
 Constructed future state design with estimated savings of $24M per year.
 Thomas Phelps was selected to be Project Manager for "the most complex i2 TMS implementation ever attempted."